programs

 • Writing: Practice writing the letter of the week with the example words.
 Spelling skills are gradually built up.

-• Comprehension: Vocabulary words are introduced in circle time, such as but not limited to: days of the week, numbers, Hijri and Gregorian months, seasons, weather conditions, and colors, all in Arabic.
+• Comprehension: Vocabulary words are introduced during circle time, including, but not limited to, days of the week, numbers, Hijri and Gregorian months, seasons, weather conditions, and colors, all in Arabic.
 Understanding spoken Arabic through short audio and or video clips.

 • Conversation: Basic phrases to converse in Arabic.
 Basic grammar skills are covered here throughout eight units.

-This level is offered to ages six years old and older.
+This level is offered to children aged six and older.

 The main objectives at Level 2 are: